MaciejDanko/UndercountMigScores/README.md

   <h5>____________________________________________________________________________</h5>
   <h4>How to cite this software?</h4>
   <h5>HTML('Maciej J. Dańko.
 UndercountMigScores v0.6.4.
 (2021)<br>
-      Assessing the undercounting of official statistics on migration flows using official Eurostat data and metadata.
+      Assessing the Level of Undercounting in the InternationalMigration Flows Reported by Eurostat
       <br>doi:10.5281/zenodo.5571324. url:https://github.com/MaciejDanko/UndercountMigScore'</h5>
   <h5>____________________________________________________________________________</h5>
   <h5>The newest version of the app is always available on GitHub.
 To run it use this R code:<br><span style="font-family: Courier New">shiny::runGitHub("MaciejDanko/UndercountMigScores", launch.browser = TRUE)</span><br></h5>